DENIOS INC

 Indirect Vent Goggles

 The purpose of these goggles is to protect the wearer from liquid splashes.
-This type of goggle should not be used where chemical gases or vapors are present.
-They do allow some airflow, and this helps to reduce fogging, but these types of goggles will fog up more than the direct vent goggles.
-Select a goggle with an anti-fogging coating for the best reduction of fogging.
+This goggle type should not be used where chemical gases or vapors are present.
+They allow some airflow, which helps to reduce fogging, but these goggles will fog up more than the direct vent goggles.
+Select goggles with an anti-fogging coating for the best reduction of fogging.

 Non-vented Goggles